OpenNebula/docs/source/administration/networking/hm-vlan.rst

     $ modprobe 8021q

 If the module is not available, please refer to your distribution's documentation on how to install it.
-This module, along with the ``vconfig`` binary which is also required by the script, is generally supplied by the ``vlan`` package.

 OpenNebula Configuration
 ------------------------